eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 	- Heroku is a cloud platform as a service supporting several programming languages.
 + Working knowledge of industry leading configuration management tools and methods (Salt, Ansible, Chef, Puppet, etc)
 + skill set:
+	- Software Engineer III, HPP
+	- With more than 40 million users, Anaconda is the world’s most popular data science platform and the foundation of modern AI development.
+We pioneered the use of Python for data science, championed its vibrant community, and continue to steward open-source projects that make tomorrow’s innovations possible.
+Our enterprise-grade solutions enable corporate, research, and academic institutions around the world to harness the power of open source for competitive advantage, groundbreaking research, and a better world.
+	- Anaconda is seeking people who want to be at the center of Artificial Intelligence.
+Candidates should be knowledgeable and capable, but always eager to learn more and to teach others.
+	- Here is why people love most about working here: We’re not just a company, we’re part of a movement.
+Our dedicated employees and user community are democratizing data science and creating and promoting open-source technologies for a better world, and our commercial offerings make it possible for enterprise users to leverage the most innovative output from open source in a secure, governed way.
+	- Anaconda is seeking a talented Software Engineer III to join our High Performance Python team.
+This is an excellent opportunity for you to leverage your experience and skills and apply it to the world of data science and machine learning.
+	- Build and maintain an automated system for running Python benchmarks on a variety of platforms.
+	- Interacting with IT to provision and monitor benchmarking resources in the cloud or on-premise.
+	- Building data analysis pipelines to process performance data and share it with stakeholders.
+	- Write Python-based tools to setup benchmark environments, run benchmarks, and gather / analyze results
+	- Python development and packaging experience
+	- CI/CD experience
+	- Devops tools, such as Terraform
+	- Some data engineering tool experience: Examples include dbt, Airflow, Prefect
+	- Team attitude: “I am not done, until WE are done”
+	- Embody our core values:
+		* Great People
+		* Great Product
+		* Great Performance
+	- Care deeply about fostering an environment where people of all backgrounds and experiences can flourish
+	- Experience with high-performance computing and program optimization
+	- Knowledge of Python internals
+	- Experience creating compiled Python extensions
+	- Experience with GPU computing
++ skill set:
 	- Knowledge or hands-on experience in Container technologies such as Docker is a plus.
 	- Knowledge of Virtual machines, Hypervisors is a plus
 + skill set: